blarney-lang/blarney/README.md

                 -> (Bit d, Bit d)
 ```

-Blarney also provides the following untyped bit-selection functions,
+## API 2: Bit selection

-i.e.  where the selection indices are values rather than types,
+Blarney provides the following untyped bit-selection functions, i.e.
-meaning the width mismatches will not be caught by the type checker,
+where the selection indices are values rather than types, meaning the
-but by a (probably unhelpful) error-message at circuit-generation
+width mismatches will not be caught by the type checker, but by a
-time.
+(probably unhelpful) error-message at circuit-generation time.

 ```hs
 -- Untyped bit selection